 Grave of a Roman Girl

 Located at the base of 30 St. Mary Axe – affectionately/ironically called The Gherkin by Londoners and visitors due to the building’s distinctive shape – you can find another marker of the Roman chapter of London’s history.

 The building which previously stood at this site was badly damaged by an IRA bomb in 1992, and during prepatory excavations for building the Gherkin in 1995, the grave of a 3rd Century London girl was discovered on the site.
 It had been her final resting place for over 1600 years.

 Instead of relocating her or displaying her in a museum, the remains were laid to rest as part of constructing the plaza around the Gherkin.
-Today, on the northern side of the building, along aptly-named Bury Court, you can see a bench with an inscription which reads:
+Today, on the northern side of the building, along the aptly-named Bury Court, you can see a bench with an inscription that reads:

 To the spirits of the dead